 Closed back headphones are the opposite of open back headphones.
 Instead of an open back design that lets air and sound pass through, closed back headphones have a closed-chamber design that prevents air and sound from passing through.

 The best closed back headphones have chambers designed and tuned for the best sound.

-This also provides noise isolation, which is good if you don't want to hear outside noise.This lets you focus more on the audio, which is better for gaming, watching videos, and similar applications.
+This also provides noise isolation, which is good if you don't want to hear outside noise.This lets you focus more on the audio, which is important when plugging an amp to headphones.
+This is also better for gaming, watching videos, and similar applications.

 Since low frequencies don't escape through the ear cups, closed back headphones also tend to have better bass response.

 This makes closed back headphones better suited for hearing more bass or listening on public transport.